pbs-assess/sdmTMB/README.md

     coefficients (SVC)</a>
   - <a href="#random-intercepts" id="toc-random-intercepts">Random
     intercepts</a>
-  - <a href="#breakpoint-and-theshold-effects"
+  - <a href="#breakpoint-and-threshold-effects"
-    id="toc-breakpoint-and-theshold-effects">Breakpoint and theshold
+    id="toc-breakpoint-and-threshold-effects">Breakpoint and threshold
     effects</a>
   - <a href="#simulating-data" id="toc-simulating-data">Simulating data</a>
   - <a href="#sampling-from-the-joint-precision-matrix"